-We discussed the valuations with the Audit Committee and concluded, based on our audit work, that the parameters utilised by the company were reasonable, given historic results, economic outlook, industry forecasts and other market data as at 31 December 2019.
+We discussed the valuations with the Audit Committee and concluded, based on our audit work, that the parameters utilised by the company were reasonable.
 Our discussions with the Audit Committee and the Directors in respect of this key audit matter focused on the key assumptions.